-What’s the Difference Between Titling, Tagging, and Registering?
+Difference Between Titling, Tagging and Registering

 Buying a new RV, ATV, or classic car brings excitement, but the paperwork can feel like a roadblock.
 Many vehicle owners, especially those with specialty vehicles like military Humvees or Japanese Kei trucks, struggle to understand the differences between titling, tagging, and registering.

 These processes, while related, serve distinct roles in making your vehicle legal for public roads.
 Confusion over terms like vehicle title vs registration or what is vehicle tagging often leads to costly delays, high taxes, or DMV headaches.
+This guide explains each process in detail and helps you avoid car title troubles before they even start.

 Key Takeaways